alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 How can the simulation be kept reasonably coherent?
 Anyone who has played games for a while quickly starts to get patterns, repetitions and inconsistencies.
-In this situation the simulated characters get unlimited freedom to do what they like.
+Under the Simulation Hypothesis the simulated characters get unlimited freedom to do what they like.
 For instance, if in my world I get an EEG, would it reflect my real brain waves, or just be some standard (or randomized) graph?